namitharayasam/namitharayasam.github.io/_pages/about.md

   - /about.html
 ---

 I’m a final-year Computer Science undergraduate at PES University, specializing in Machine Intelligence and Data Science.
-My research interests focus on multimodal learning, LLM robustness, and applied machine learning, with experience in robotic planning and perception.
+My research interests lie in embodied AI and multimodal learning, with a focus on improving their robustness in high-risk real-world applications.

-Currently, I’m working on Multi-Agent Path Finding (MAPF) with Rishi Veerapaneni at the Carnegie Mellon University Robotics Institute.
-Previously, in Summer 2025, I was a research intern at the National University of Singapore, School of Computing, working with [Hannah Brown](https://hannah-aught.github.io/) and advised by [Prof. Michael Qizhe Shieh.](https://michaelshieh.com/)
+Currently, I work on Multi-Agent Path Finding (MAPF) with Rishi Veerapaneni at the Robotics Institute, Carnegie Mellon University.
+Previously, I was a research intern at the National University of Singapore, where I worked with [Hannah Brown](https://hannah-aught.github.io/) and was advised by [Prof. Michael Qizhe Shieh](https://michaelshieh.com/) on adversarial robustness in LLMs.

-My bachelor’s thesis, advised by [Prof. Surabhi Narayan](https://staff.pes.edu/nm1306/), investigates modality bias in vision-language models using Partial Information Decomposition.
-The goal is to analyze text and image contributions in visual question answering without relying solely on accuracy-based metrics.
+My bachelor’s thesis, advised by [Prof. Surabhi Narayan](https://staff.pes.edu/nm1306/), studies modality bias in vision-language models using Partial Information Decomposition.

-Outside of research, I’m a trained Carnatic Classical vocalist.
+Outside of research, I’m a trained Carnatic classical vocalist.

-I’m always excited to collaborate on impactful research - feel free to reach out if our interests align, or if you’d simply like to connect!
+I’m always open to collaboration - feel free to reach out if our interests align, or if you’d simply like to connect!

 <!-- Getting started
 ======